Sports in the United States: History

 A Grand entry at the 2018 Boswell FFA Rodeo in Boswell, Oklahoma.

-American football, Arena football, baseball, softball, and indoor soccer evolved out of older British (Rugby football, British baseball, Rounders, and association football) sports.
-However, basketball, volleyball, beach volleyball, racquetball, pickleball, skateboarding, snowboarding, Ultimate, wind-surfing, and Water Skiing are fully American inventions, some of which have become popular in other countries and worldwide.
+Lacrosse developed among the Indigenous peoples of the Eastern Woodlands and the Great Lakes region as far back as 1100 AD, making it the first sport played on the American continent.
+American football, arena football, baseball, softball, and indoor soccer evolved out of older British (Rugby football, British baseball, Rounders, and association football) sports.
+Basketball, volleyball, beach volleyball, racquetball, pickleball, skateboarding, snowboarding, ultimate, wind-surfing, and water skiing are fully American inventions, some of which have become popular in other countries and worldwide.

 Up until the American Civil War, cricket was a somewhat popular sport in the United States, with presidents such as George Washington and Abraham Lincoln having played or watched the game.
 However, cricket at the time was a sport played over several days, and during the Civil War, troops preferred to play the newly rising game of baseball, which was much shorter in duration and did not require a special playing surface to be played.